openvinotoolkit/openvino/docs/OV_Runtime_UG/migration_ov_2_0/intro.md

 To support these features, OpenVINO has introduced IR v11, which is now the default version for Model Optimizer.
 The model represented in IR v11 fully matches the original model in the original framework format in terms of inputs and outputs.
 Also, you do not have to specify input shapes during conversion, so the resulting IR v11 contains `-1` to denote undefined dimensions.
 See the [Working with dynamic shapes](../ov_dynamic_shapes.md) guide to fully utilize this feature, or the [Changing input shapes](../ShapeInference.md) guide to reshape to static shapes in the application.

+IR v11 is supported by all OpenVINO Development tools, including Post-Training Optimization tool, Benchmark app, etc.

-The IR v11 is fully compatible with old applications written with the Inference Engine API used by older versions of OpenVINO.
+> **NOTE**: The IR v11 is fully compatible with old applications written with the Inference Engine API used by older versions of OpenVINO.
 It is due to additional runtime information included in IR v11, allowing backward compatibility.
 This means that if the IR v11 is read by an application based on Inference Engine, it is internally converted to IR v10.

-IR v11 is supported by all OpenVINO Development tools, including Post-Training Optimization tool, Benchmark app, etc.

 ### IR v10 Compatibility